More empowered in the political space

 Chakravarty said, “I cannot answer for what happened or was not done in the past.
 There is a time for certain things.
 We are the most diverse country and we must recognize and celebrate the diversity.”

-Penha: The Lesbian Gay Bisexual Transgender Queer Intersex Asexual (LGBTQIA+) vertical in AIPC will operate as a hub for people from the queer community.
-The vertical is the only such hub for queer persons within any national political party.
+The LGBTQIA+ vertical in AIPC will operate as a hub for people from the queer community.
+The vertical is the only such hub for queer people within any national political party.
 It will represent their interests to the party organisation.

-Penha: Along with other progressive and queer people, I campaigned on the ground for Varsha Gaikwad in Mumbai North Central and Kanhaiya Kumar in East Delhi, along with other progressive and queer people.
+Along with other progressive and queer people, I campaigned on the ground for Varsha Gaikwad in Mumbai North Central and Kanhaiya Kumar in East Delhi.

-Penha: When I teach the history of gender and sexuality in colleges across India, the standards for what is unacceptable to say in classroom discussions are much higher than before.
+When I teach the history of gender and sexuality in colleges across India, the standards for what is unacceptable to say in classroom discussions are much higher than before.
 Young people will no longer allow outright homophobia or transphobia.
-This is a massive shift from the situation over 20 years ago when I was in University, and can be attributed to social change pushed by the queer community that has occurred during this time.
+This is a massive shift from the situation over 20 years ago when I was in university.

-Penha: I don’t believe that the ‘pink vote’ is convincingly a significant factor yet.
+I don’t believe that the ‘pink vote’ is convincingly a significant factor yet.
 There isn’t a single constituency in India in which our presence or absence of just our votes would sway the election one way or the other.
-But the issue of queer rights is important within a basket of issues that signal a party’s liberal or progressive image, and that does impact how people vote on election day.
+But the issue of queer rights is important within a basket of issues.

-Q: We have had top politicians out of the closet in the West.
-Do you ever see that happening in India?
+We have had top politicians out of the closet in the West.
+Do you see that happening in India?

-Penha: Absolutely, but for that, we have to change the way we, as a society, think about love, togetherness, the right to be who we are with pride.
-We have to take queerness out of the shame some now see it with.
+Absolutely, but for that, we have to change the way we, as a society, think about love, togetherness, the right to be who we are with pride.

-Q: Politicians with a certain party may have to stay in the closet, as the party may support them only till a certain level… not if they move up the political ladder in seniority

-Penha: Every politician has to convince people outside her immediate community to support his or her work and ambitions.
-Building alliances can be treacherous terrain, not just for politicians who are queer.
-But as I stated, we have to change our mindsets too.